Mili-NT/biblia/README.md

-      -B num  show num verses of context before matching verses -C      show matching verses in context of the chapter -e      highlighting of chapters and verse numbers (default when output is a TTY)
+      -B num  show num verses of context before matching verses -C      show matching verses in context of the chapter -e      highlighting of chapters and verse numbers (default when output_text is a TTY)
-      -p      output to less with chapter grouping, spacing, indentation, and line wrapping
+      -p      output_text to less with chapter grouping, spacing, indentation, and line wrapping
-              (default when output is a TTY)
+              (default when output_text is a TTY)
       -l      list books
       -h      show help